 - Infusions of cytotoxic T and lymphokine-activated lymphocytes.

-This isn’t to suggest that your doctor shouldn’t temporarily recommend some of these, however, none of these are by any means a Epstein Barr virus cure and you should proceed with extreme caution.
+This isn’t to suggest that your doctor shouldn’t temporarily recommend some of these as a tool in treatment.
+However, it’s important to know that none of these are by any means an Epstein-Barr virus cure and you should proceed with extreme caution.

 Find a Functional Medicine Doctor with Experience in Epstein-Barr Treatments

 The science surrounding the Epstein-Barr virus is developing daily.
 If you think you might have a condition due to EBV, it’s important to find a doctor who’s experienced in conditions related to the reactivation of this virus.
 If you need help finding a functional medicine doctor, I’ve made a helpful guide to get you started – How to Choose a Good Integrative and Functional Medicine Doctor.